Culture and Tourism

-In North, the Mediterranean Sea extends over 1200 km of coastline while in the South the extensive desert spreads over nearly two million square kilometers.
+In North, the Mediterranean Sea extends over 1200 km of coastline while in the South the extensive desert spreads over nearly 2 million square kilometers.

 Ancient cities such as Timgad, Tipaza, Djemila, Hippone and many others appear among the most beautiful archaeological vestiges, both by the beauty of the ruins and their historical and scientific value.